santosh-gh/ea-wq-incident-web/README.md

 # EA Incident Management Incident Form

 A digital service to enable complaints about Environment Agency incidents to be registered.
 This is the web front end for the application.
-It contains a simple user journey based upon the hapi-govuk-question-page component.

 ## Prerequisites